costajob/ruby-app-servers/README.md

 To test how the application servers perform versus heavy computation i made the range limit configurable via an HTTP parameter.

 ### Ruby
-Ruby 2.3 version was used.
+Ruby 2.3 version was used to test all the application servers.
+I also added JRuby 9.1.2.0 to test the Puma application server, to see how the threads-pool model compares against the pre-forking one.

 ### Platform
 I registered these benchmarks with a MacBook PRO 15 late 2011 having these specs: